 Her specialisms include child abduction, registration and enforcement of foreign contact orders, leave to remove, residence, contact and public law cases.
 She is a Resolution Accredited Specialist in Child Abduction and Children Law - disputes between parents or relatives.

-Carolina is the elected Vice President of the International Academy of Family Lawyers, Secretary of the Union International des Avocats Family Commission, Vice President of AIJUDEFA, the Association of Spanish speaking family lawyers based in Chile and the former President of the Westminster & Holborn Law Society.
+Carolina is the elected Vice President of the International Academy of Family Lawyers, President of the Human Rights Commission of the Union Internationale des Avocats (UIA), Vice President of AIJUDEFA, the Association of Spanish speaking family lawyers based in Chile and the former President of the Westminster & Holborn Law Society.
 She is a member of the International Committee of Resolution and co-chair of the European Family Justice Observatory.

 As a dual qualified Solicitor of the Senior Courts of England and Wales and Spanish Abogado, she is also Head of the firm’s Spanish Desk.
 She is the elected Executive member for international affairs of the Bar Association of Murcia and Founder and Secretary of the Spanish Association of Collaborative Lawyers.
 In 2016, she participated, at the request of the Spanish Judicial Council, in the training of the Spanish Judiciary in international family law.

 Carolina has a degree in law from the University of Murcia, Spain and studied international family law at the Università degli Studi Magna Græcia, Italy on a European Commission "Erasmus" scholarship.
 She joined Dawson Cornwell in 2003 having won a second European Commission scholarship and qualified as a European Lawyer in this jurisdiction in 2004.

 Carolina is a frequent lecturer and author on family law and has been interviewed by the press on many occasions.
 She has acted in many of the leading cases in the field of international children law, including cases in the Supreme Court and the European Court of Human Rights.